island-is/island.is/libs/nova-sms/README.md

 # Getting started

-This library defines a service that is derived from Apollo's RESTDataSource.
+This library defines nova-sms, a service that is derived from Apollo's RESTDataSource.
+The service allows its users to send sms messages on behalf of Island.is via Nova.

 ### NestJS GraphQLModule